rootEnginear/bta-better-than-pebble/README.md

 # Better Than Pebble

-This mod challenges you to rethink about the starting progression of Minecraft.
-What you would do if wooden tools are **no longer craftable?** What about you cannot get wood **with you bare hand?**
+Introducing the wooden tool alternative and reimagining the starting progression of Minecraft.
+What would you do if wooden tools were **no longer craftable?** How about you **cannot get wood with your bare hand?**

 ## Features